 Toggle: English / Spanish

-Pheniramine is a type of medication called an antihistamine, which helps relieve allergy symptoms.
-Pheniramine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Pheniramine is a type of medicine called an antihistamine.
+It helps relieve allergy symptoms.
+Pheniramine overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.

 Dehistine D overdose; Liqui-Histine overdose; Poly-D overdose; Poly-Histine overdose; Liqui-minic infant overdose; Triactin overdose; Triaminic infant overdose